 MS in AT Program Application

-Application for students interested in starting Summer 2019, the application cycle will open on on June 28, 2018.
+The application for students interested in starting Summer 2020 is scheduled to open on June 27, 2019.

 Detailed submission instructions for application requirements and necessary documentation are outlined on the Athletic Training Centralized Application Service (ATCAS) and in the the MS in AT Student Handbook.
-Students will need to submit all materials through ATCAS applications and EKU’s supplemental materials.
+Students will need to submit all materials online through the ATCAS application.
 Please click on the ATCAS logo above or click here to access the application service.
 If you previously started an ATCAS application, you may access instructions on how to re-apply in the current cycle by clicking here.

 Application will require the following: